c0ded00d1e12/ecen224/_programming-assignments/bomb-lab.md

 ## Step 2: Defuse Your Bomb
 Your job for this lab is to defuse your bomb.

-You must do the assignment on one of the Spice machines.
+You must do the assignment on one of the Digital Lab machines.
 In fact, there is a rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
 There are several other tamper-proofing devices built into the bomb as well, or so we hear.

 You can use many tools to help you defuse your bomb.
 Please look at the **hints** section for some tips and ideas.
 The best way is to use your favorite debugger to step through the disassembled binary.